Learn powerful up to date methods from the experts that will stop Gnats in their tracks and get rid of them for good.

 Preventing a Gnat Infestation

-Prevention and active monitoring is key to controlling small flies commonly referred to as gnats.
+Prevention and active monitoring are key to controlling small flies commonly referred to as gnats.
 Fruit flies, phorid flies, drain flies, and fungus gnats are all considered filth breeding flies.
 The best prevention for filth breeding flies is to eliminate the waste in which they lay their eggs and where the larvae develop.
 Sanitation is key.

 Clean and remove any rotten or old food.